wasp-lang/wasp/web/docs/language/features.md

 - [GitHub](features#github)
 - [Google](features#google)

 The following is a quick example of how your `.wasp` file might look like when implementing social login.
-Make sure to read the specific sections for furter requirements (env variables) and override options:
+Make sure to read the specific sections for further requirements (env variables) and override options:

 ```c title="main.wasp"
 app MyApp {